chef/chef-web-docs/chef_master/source/config_rb.rst

 -----------------------------------------------------
 .. tag config_rb_knife_settings_proxy

-In certain situations the proxy used by the Chef server requires authentication.
+In certain situations the proxy used by the Chef Infra Server requires authentication.
 In this situation, three settings must be added to the configuration file.
-Which settings to add depends on the protocol used to access the Chef server: HTTP or HTTPS.
+Which settings to add depends on the protocol used to access the Chef Infra Server: HTTP or HTTPS.

-If the Chef server is configured to use HTTP, add the following settings:
+If the Chef Infra Server is configured to use HTTP, add the following settings:

 ``http_proxy``
    The proxy server for HTTP connections.
 Default value: ``nil``.
 For example: